FullStacksDev/angular-and-firebase-template/README.md

 We document the architecture and design decisions in [a separate doc](ARCHITECTURE.md).

 Feel free to deviate from these as you wish.
 The base template is designed to be fairly flexible so you can adapt it to your needs.

-> [!TIP]
->
-> If you want to get the full "curated tech stack" experience check out the example apps for this tech stack (more info at the end of this doc).

 ## How-to guides